Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 Why does standard stainless steel hardware fail in coastal environments?

 Most “stainless steel” hardware is Type 304, which lacks molybdenum.
 Coastal salt spray carries chloride ions that penetrate 304’s passive layer, causing pitting corrosion within 1–2 seasons.
-Type 316 adds 2–3% molybdenum that dramatically improves resistance to these chloride attacks.
+Type 316 adds 2–3% molybdenum that dramatically improves resistance.

-Is powder coating enough to protect door hardware at the coast?
+Is powder coating enough for coastal door hardware?

 No. Powder coating protects only the surface.
-Any scratch, chip, or fastener penetration exposes the base metal, and corrosion spreads under the coating through filiform corrosion.
-In salt air, this failure mode typically begins within 2–5 years.
+Any scratch or fastener penetration exposes the base metal, and filiform corrosion spreads under the coating.
+In salt air, coating failure typically begins within 2–5 years.
 A 316 stainless base alloy resists corrosion throughout the material.

 How often should coastal door hardware be inspected?

-Quarterly minimum for hardware more than 500 meters from the shoreline.
+Quarterly minimum beyond 500 meters from shore.
 Monthly for hardware in direct spray zones.
-Annual re-passivation is recommended for all coastal hardware.
-See the full maintenance schedule above.
+Annual re-passivation with citric acid-based cleaner is recommended for all coastal hardware.

 What ASTM B117 salt spray rating should I look for?

 At least 1,000 hours for direct coastal exposure.
 Type 316 SS typically exceeds this; Type 304 typically shows pitting between 200–500 hours.
-Always ask for documented test data rather than accepting generic “marine grade” claims.
+Always request documented test data.

 What are the first signs of corrosion on coastal hardware?

 Tea staining — light brown surface discoloration — is the earliest visible sign.
-It indicates microscopic iron particles are oxidizing on the surface and precedes pitting.
-If caught early, passivation treatment can stop progression.
-Visible pits or rough surfaces indicate more advanced corrosion.
+It indicates microscopic iron particles are oxidizing and precedes pitting.
+Caught early, passivation treatment can stop progression.

 Need help specifying coastal-rated door hardware?